supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Introduction to DBMS.md

 - Data is a known fact that can be stored or recorded.
 - Database is a large collection of inter-related data.
 It can be very large and of varying complexity.
 - DMBS is a software package (collection of programs) to help build, manage the database.
-Witout DBMS, database becomes a liability rather than an asset.
+Without DBMS, database becomes a liability rather than an asset.
 - Database models a real-world organization (e.g. enterprise, university).

 > [!definition] Database System (DBS)